shreyazh/RetroWellness/README.md

 # RetroWellness 🕹️
 **Hackathon Project | Hack the Future: AI & Open Source Hackathon**

-RetroMental is a mental health-focused web application designed with a nostalgic retro theme.
+RetroWellness is a mental health-focused web application designed with a nostalgic retro theme.
 It aims to support users in managing their mental well-being through personalized plans, interactive tools, and community support, all while bringing a fun and engaging user experience.

 ---